Abdelrahman13-coder/Building-an-Azure-Data-Warehouse-for-Bike-Share-Data-Analytics/README.md

 #### **Task 5:** LOAD the data into external tables in the data warehouse

 #### **Task 6:** TRANSFORM the dat to the star schema using CETAS

+[How do locate tables have created on PostgreSQL database.\(https://knowledge.udacity.com/questions/952800)